Blora Regency: Incorporation as a regency

-From the Pajang era to the Mataram era, Blora Regency was an important area for kingdoms.
+From the Pajang era to the Mataram era, the Blora Regency was an important area for kingdoms.
 This was because Blora was known for its teak forests.
 News from Babad Giyanti and Serat Kuntharatama stated that Mangkubumi became a king on 11 December 1749, the day Blora Regency was created.
 Along with the appointment of Mangkubumi as a king, other officials were also appointed.
 The leader of the Mangkubumen warriors, Wilatikta, was appointed as the first regent of Blora.
 Blora's status changed from apanage into a regency on that same day.

 Sultanate of Surakarta

 The War of Mangkubumi ended with the Giyanti agreement, in 1755, which was known as palihan negari.
-Because with this agreement, Mataram was divided into two kingdoms, the Surakarta Sultanate under Paku Buwana III, and Yogyakarta, under Sultan Hamengkubuwono I. In the now-divided kingdom, Blora was in the Surakarta Sultanate as part of the Mancanegara Timur area.
+Because of this agreement, Mataram was divided into two kingdoms, the Surakarta Sultanate under Paku Buwana III, and Yogyakarta, under Sultan Hamengkubuwono I. In the now-divided kingdom, Blora was in the Surakarta Sultanate as part of the Mancanegara Timur area.
 However, the regent of Wilatikta did not agree to join the sultanate, so he chose to resign from his position.

 Dutch East Indies

 Resistance by the people against the Dutch, which was pioneered by the peasants, emerged in the late 19th and early 20th centuries.
 It was caused by the worsening social and economic conditions of the rural population at that time.
-In 1882, a head tax was imposed by the Dutch, which was very burdensome for land owners (farmers).
+In 1882, a head tax was imposed by the Dutch, which was very burdensome for landowners (farmers).
 In other areas in Java, tax increases have led to peasant revolts, such as the Cilegon incident in 1888.
 Two years later, Saminism, a mystical religious sect, rose from the Randublatung region in Blora and Bojonegoro Regency in 1890, and gained prominence in the early 20th century.
-Headed by a Javanese peasant, Surontiko Samin, it followed the teachings of the Islamic prophet Adam, but owed little to the religion.
-Stressing the village structure, mysticism, and sexuality, it became an early protest movement, and was opposed to the local rulers as much as it was against the Dutch East Indies colonial administration, refusing to pay the new Dutch head tax.
+Headed by a Javanese peasant, Surontiko Samin, it followed the teachings of the Islamic prophet Adam but owed little to the religion.
+Stressing the village structure, mysticism, and sexuality, it became an early protest movement and was opposed to the local rulers as much as it was against the Dutch East Indies colonial administration, refusing to pay the new Dutch head tax.
 After 1907, many followers were detained and arrested by the Dutch.
 The movement survived until the 1960s.

-During the administrative restructuring of Java during 1925–8, Blora briefly became one half of the new Blora Residency; it was abolished in 1931.
+During the administrative restructuring of Java during 1925–8, Blora briefly became one-half of the new Blora Residency; it was abolished in 1931.